Supriyasus/Vesper/README.md

 1. Open the frontend in your browser at `http://localhost:3000`.
 2. Interact with the application to generate text, perform semantic searches, or summarize PDFs.

-## Tabs Overview

-### Home
-- Provides an introduction to the application and its features.

-### Generate
-- Allows users to generate text using AI models like Cohere and Google's generative AI.

-### AutoLitReview
-- Automates the process of generating literature reviews based on user input.

-### PdfSummarizer
-- Extracts and summarizes content from uploaded PDF files.

-### Codex
-- Offers advanced AI functionalities for code-related tasks.

-### Humanizer
-- Enhances text by making it more human-like and readable.

-### About
-- Displays information about the application and its purpose.

 ## Contributing
 Feel free to contribute to this project by submitting issues or pull requests.